kunitoki/LuaBridge3/Manual.md

 ### 3.4.3 - Container Constructors

-When a constructor is registered for a class, there is an additional optional second template parameter describing the type of container to use.
-If this parameter is specified, calls to the constructor will create the object dynamically, via operator new, and place it a container of that type.
-The container must have been previously specialized in `ContainerTraits`, or else a compile error will result.
-This code will register two objects, each using a constructor that creates an object with Lua lifetime using the specified container:
+When a constructor is registered for a class, there is a method called `addConstructorFrom` which accepts the type of container to use.
+This parameter allows the constructor to create the object dynamically, via operator new, and place it a container of that type.
+The container must have been previously specialized in `ContainerTraits`, or else it will produce a compile error:

 ```cpp
 class C : public std::enable_shared_from_this<C>